-The company operates in four reportable segments: Mailing and Integrated Logistics, Office Solutions, Mortgage Servicing and Capital Services.
+The company operates in three reportable segments: Mailing and Integrated Logistics, Office Solutions and Capital Services.

 Mailing and Integrated Logistics includes revenues from the sale and financing of mailing equipment, related supplies and services, and the rental of postage meters.
 Office Solutions includes revenues from the sale, financing, rental and service of reprographic and facsimile equipment including related supplies, and facilities management services which provides reprographic business support, and other processing functions.
-Mortgage Servicing provides billing, collecting and processing services for major investors in residential first mortgages.
-The interest rate environment, however, has caused the company to reexamine the impact of fluctuating rates and prepay patterns on the way the mortgage servicing business is managed.
-We will explore a range of strategic options to address the changing profile of this business in a way that maximizes value for our shareholders.
 Capital Services provides large-ticket financing and fee-based programs covering a broad range of products and other financial services to the commercial and industrial markets in the U.S.